 - Enter a recorded date for the Recorded Date field.
 This is the date the record was legally recorded and is typically stated on the document.

-When building parcels from polygons, lines will be associated with the records with the most recent recorded date.
+When building parcels from polygons, lines will be associated to the records with the most recent recorded date.

 - Populate the remaining fields with information about your record and click Create to create the record.